Skip to content

 Disclaimer

-This information is for educational purposes only.
-Irrigation protocols should always be adapted to the individual clinical situation.
+This information is for educational purposes only and should not be used as the sole basis for clinical decision-making.
+Irrigation protocols should be adapted to the individual clinical situation.
 Concentrations, volumes, and techniques may vary based on case complexity, patient factors, and operator experience.
-Always follow clinical judgment and manufacturer guidelines.
+Clinical judgment and manufacturer guidelines should guide all treatment decisions.